 Dr Fox said that a number of countries were “unwilling to put the preparations in for no deal”, while a couple of others were in the process of elections or had “no effective government” making it difficult to negotiate replacement deals.

 In reply to an oral question on 24 January 2019, Mr Hollingbery told the House of Commons that he believed “we will have the majority of agreements rolled over, and it is absolutely our objective to have them all rolled over”.

 The Institute for Government has suggested the Government prioritise agreements which should be in place before leaving the EU as part of its no-deal planning:

 ‘No deal’ planning has to assume that those arrangements will not be in place.
-That means the UK needs to prepare a priority list of countries and agreements, renegotiated and re-ratified by 29 March 2019 – and it needs to warn business of the consequences if those agreements are not in place.
+That means the UK needs to prepare a priority list of countries and agreements, renegotiated and re-ratified by 29 March 2019 (postponed to 31 January 2020) – and it needs to warn business of the consequences if those agreements are not in place.
 The Government claims it is making good progress on third country agreements, but it needs to be much more transparent to give business confidence this is really happening.204

 If the Government is successful in agreeing new rolled-over treaties with third countries to replace EU agreements, then it may be able to implement these irrespective of whether it reaches a deal with the EU on withdrawal and future relations.
 But a failure to agree on the future relationship is likely to complicate matters where third countries are awaiting confirmation of the UK’s future relationship with the EU before concluding new agreements with the UK.